rheiland/xml2jupyter/paper/paper.md

 of programming languages) that can be run in a web browser.
 When a notebook contains graphical widgets, it becomes an easy-to-use graphical user interface (GUI).
-Many scientific simulation packages use text-based configuration files to provide parameter values and runn at the command line without a graphical interface.
+Many scientific simulation packages use text-based configuration files to provide parameter values and run at the command line without a graphical interface.
 Manually editing these files to explore how different values affect a simulation can be burdensome for technical users, and impossible to use for those with other scientific backgrounds. xml2jupyter is a Python package that addresses these scientific bottlenecks.